 It’s good for knowing where you’re at, and which competitors you need to pay extra attention to.

-#8 Find Video & How-To Trends By Limiting to YouTube Search
+#9 Find Video and How-To Trends By Limiting to YouTube Search

 That leads me to this tip.
 You should review the YouTube-specific search in Google Trends before you create a content plan.
 Since most content marketers now do both text and video, this search is integral in creating a holistic content calendar.